ZakariaLabban/ai-fashion-advisor/README.md

 - **Recommendation System**: Find matching or similar clothing items based on color and style
 - **Modern React Frontend**: Sleek, responsive UI built with React and Tailwind CSS
 - **Outfit Matching**: Evaluate how well tops and bottoms match and get styling suggestions
+- **Text-to-Image Search**: Find clothing items by natural language description
+- **Person Detection**: Identify and locate people in images for better processing

 ## Architecture